Vehicle-activated sign: Speed enforcing

 These signs activate if an approaching vehicle is detected to be exceeding a preset speed threshold.
 The speed limit and/or a warning message will illuminate on the sign to remind the driver/rider to slow down.

-At some locations in the UK these devices are used for speed limit enforcement.

 Another variation of VAS displays the speed of any passing vehicle.
 If the vehicle is moving faster than the speed limit the number will flash, or be displayed in an alternate colour.
 Other signs also flash alternately between a number indicating the speed and an emoticon.
 A Smiley face is displayed if the vehicle is moving below the speed limit, while a sad face is displayed when the limit is being exceeded.
 This kind of VAS is widely deployed in the Netherlands and Belgium.

 Hazard warning

 These signs are installed on the approaches to hazards such as bends and junctions.
-If triggered they may display a warning message and/or an image of the appropriate road sign (sharp bend, junction, Overheight Warning, etc.).
+If triggered they may display a warning message and/or an image of the appropriate road sign (sharp bend, junction, overheight warning, etc.).